zhangwengame/PASCAL_COMPILER/README.md

 ### NOTE

-Note that current version failed to pass the test of `record` and `calculator`.
+Note that current version failed to pass the last test of  `calculator`.
+The output is incorrect when involved in `float compare`.

-The major reason is the operation over `float/double` is not correctly implemented.
+The major reason is the `fcom` instruction over `float compare` is not correctly implemented.

 AT&T style assembly code about fpu is in need.